-As an attorney who has defended DUI cases in Georgia for almost twenty years, I am often asked why I “support” or “condone” drinking and driving.
+As an attorney who has defended DUI cases in Georgia for over twenty years, I am often asked why I “support” or “condone” drinking and driving.

 For the record, I do NOT support or condone ANYONE driving while intoxicated.
 I did not become an attorney because I want to promote the causes of criminals; nor did I choose to specialize in DUI defense because I support drinking and driving.

 Drunk driving is dangerous and the cause of senseless deaths and injury each year.
 According to the Centers for Disease Control and Prevention (CDC), 345,000 people were injured, and 10,322 people were killed in alcohol-related crashes in 2012 ALONE.
 Those deaths accounted for almost one-third of all traffic deaths in the United States.
 Why would anyone want to “support” something like that?